 It seems there was never a difference between the sexes as far as the level of interest in travel.
 After all, who doesn’t want to go and see new places, eat new foods, experience new cultures?
 The only gender diversity is truly the level of adventure the traveler embarks upon.
 For instance, up until recent years few women were interested in – or brave enough to sign up for – mountain climbing trips or jungle clearing excursions.

 As a general rule of thumb, men are often more concerned with the journey and not necessarily the destination while women dream of visiting far-off lands without having to go through a great deal of adventure to get there.
+They are not so keen on holding a rifle, be it shotgun, Ar-10 rifles, or AR-10 rifle kits for the sake of hunting game in some remote jungle in Africa.
+Not quite their style.
 Remember this is only a very general observation; certainly there have been and still are women who revel in exciting journeys to uncivilized locales.

 Travel Trends Today